• Skip to main content

 • Transfer the bacon stick to the brown sugar and coat the whole stick.

 • Lay out your brown sugar bacon sticks on a wire rack placed on top of a foil-lined sheet pan.
+If you don't do this there will be a huge mess.

 • After they are cooked, transfer to another plate or clean sheet pan with parchment paper.